- Characteristics of created data file

 The created data file is empty, which does not mean that its size is null (the file contains a header describing its structure).

 : If the data file already existed (same name, same directory), this data file is opened.
-If the hDelayedOpening
+If the constant hDelayedOpening

 The password can be defined: